 Cool the filling.

 Cut the pandan leaves into small pieces.
-Place in the food processor or blender and add half a cup of water.
+Place in the food processor or blender and add half a cup of hot water.
+Steep until cool.
 Process until finely chopped.

 Stain the leaves to get the extract.